Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization

 for all $x_1, x_2 \in X$.
 Here $\subgrad{f}(\cdot) := [\subgrad{f}_1(\cdot), \dots, \subgrad{f}_m(\cdot)] \in \Rbb^{n\times m}$ and constants $M_f, M_\chi, H_f$ and $L_f$ are defined as

 We denote $\alpha = (\alpha_1, \dots, \alpha_m)^T$ as the vector of moduli of strong convexity for $\chi_i, i \in[m]$, and $\alpha_{0}$ as the modulus of strong convexity for $\chi_0$.
-We say that problem \eqref{main-prob} is a convex composite composite smooth (also referred to as composite smooth) functional constrained minimization problem if \eqref{eq:A2} is satisfied with $H_i = 0$ for all $i = 1, \dots, m$ and \eqref{eq:A3} is satisfied with $H_0 =0$.
+We say that convex problem \eqref{main-prob} is a smooth composite if \eqref{eq:A2} is satisfied with $H_i = 0$ for all $i = 1, \dots, m$ and \eqref{eq:A3} is satisfied with $H_0 =0$.
 Otherwise, \eqref{main-prob} is a nonsmooth problem.
 To be succinct, problem \eqref{main-prob} is composite smooth if $H_f = H_ 0 = 0$, otherwise it is a nonsmooth problem.

 We assume that we can access the first-order information of functions $f_0, f_i$ and zeroth-order information of function $f_i$ using a stochastic oracle (SO).
 In particular, given $x \in X$, SO outputs $G_{0}(x, \xi), G_i(x, \xi)$, and $F(x, \xi)$ such that